overhide/pay2my.app/howto/intro/README.md

 This may be sufficient for your project and you may want to skip this section, but on the other hand, it may not be.
 Consider <a target="_blank" href="https://overhide.io//2019/03/27/authorizations-and-exposed-source-code.html">this write-up</a> to motivate your decision.

+> ℹ
+>
+> If you want to leverage a back-end but do not want to write back-end code, skip this section - instead connect your widgets to the the overhide.io [hosted back-end](https://overhide.io/#baas) with the help of [lucchetto.js](https://www.npmjs.com/package/lucchetto/v/latest).

 Note, you need to standup a back-end discussed in this section *before* the preview link below functions.